AshtonSBradley/ashtonsbradley.github.io/collections/_members/AshtonBradley.md

         quote: >
             Joe Hope and Matthew Collett at the University of Auckland
-        description:  # this will include new lines to allow paragraphs My interest in laser physics led me to a research project on non-Markovian atom lasers - the kind of laser that typically happens when massive bosons are playing the role of photons.
+        description:  # this will include new lines to allow paragraphs My interest in laser physics led me to a research project on non-Markovian atom lasers - the kind of laser that typically happens when massive composite bosons are playing the role of photons.

   # - title: Teaching
   #   layout: list